noahdasanaike/fassf/README.md

 # fassf

 An R package with various improved and original functions for spatial analysis in R, as well as a repository for basic spatial data.
+Mostly wrappers that increase functionality.

 Current functionality:
 - geographic circumscription